Selectors

 Object selector

 The object selector can be used to input arbitrary data in YAML form.
-This is useful for e.g. lists and dictionaries like service data.
+This is useful for e.g. lists and dictionaries containing data for actions.
 The value of the input will contain the provided data.

 Screenshot of an object selector